 Apps are available for Windows, MacOS, Android, iOS, Linux (command line), and certain routers.

-- Headquartered outside of the Five Eyes and offers strong data protections and security
+- Headquartered outside of the Five Eyes and offers strong data security

 - Great at unblocking most popular streaming sites from almost anywhere

 - Gets around torrent tracker sites blocks without compromising privacy